 6.2.
 Open women – 2.24 m

 7. Qualification for finals

 7.1.
-For a player to qualify to play in a Gold or Bronze medal match, that player must have played at least two matches with the team before this in either round-robin matches or other crossover matches.
+For a player to qualify to play in a Gold or Bronze medal match, that player must have played at least two other Chalice matches for the team before this.

 8. Time limits